Maleick/byvalver/assets/docs/NEW_STRATEGY_PROPOSALS.md

 #### Expected Benefits
 - **Ultimate flexibility:** Can encode any payload
-- **Bad-char elimination:** Decoder is bad-char-free, payload can have any
+- **Bad-char elimination:** Decoder is bad-byte-free, payload can have any
 - **Obfuscation:** Multi-stage decoding confuses analysis
 - **Historical:** Classic shellcode technique